vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

     git commit -m'added gradle wrapper to initial project'
     ```

-## TAS (CF) CLI
+## *Tanzu Application Service* (*Tanzu Application Service*) command line interface (CLI)

-You will interact with Tanzu Application Service is via the _Tanzu
+You will interact with *Tanzu Application Service* is via the _Tanzu
 Application Services CLI_.
-This command-line interface is common to all products, like TAS, based
+This command-line interface is common to all products,
+like *Tanzu Application Service*,
-on the (open source) Cloud Foundry technology.
+based on the (open source) Cloud Foundry technology.
-For this reason it is usually known as the CF CLI.
+For this reason it is usually known as the *Cloud Foundry CLI*.

 1. Verify the CLI is installed correctly by running